-It’s fascinating to see how nature and urban explorers are gradually reclaiming the ghost town left in the wake of the most devastating nuclear disaster in history.
+It’s fascinating to see how nature and urban explorers are gradually reclaiming Pripyat in the wake of the most devastating nuclear disaster in history.
 While Chernobyl may not be the first place that springs to mind for a vacation destination, tours of the abandoned towns surrounding the infamous reactor are gaining popularity more than three decades after the catastrophic meltdown.

 On April 26, 1986, a pivotal test at the Chernobyl Nuclear Station to assess the reactor’s capability during a blackout scenario took a catastrophic turn.
 The No. 4 reactor suffered a devastating explosion and ensuing fire, causing extensive damage to the reactor building and unleashing a plume of highly radioactive materials into the atmosphere.
 As the fallout settled, vast swathes of land across multiple European nations became contaminated.